 What is the Scottish Welfare Fund?

-- Community care grants
+Community care grants & Crisis grants

 ECAP and Residents groups in Edinburgh have had success in supporting claimants for SWF grants by putting forward a case to the claimant’s local councillors.
 The SWF is administered by local authorities so councillors are ultimately responsible.